-Universum History The Trapped King - The Myth of Richard the Lionheart
+Universum History The Trapped King - The trapped King

 Known to children and adults across the globe, Richard the Lionheart is one of history‘s great mythical figures.
-A legend in his own lifetime, he enjoyed a reputation he cleverly fuelled himself.
+A legend in his own lifetime, he enjoyed a reputation that he cleverly fuelled himself.
 His story is intertwined with that of King Arthur, whose sword Excalibur he wore.
-Even restrained, matter-of-fact chronicles tell of a heroic life that began 850 years ago and ended tragically when the king, in the prime of his life, wore the wrong clothes at the wrong time in the wrong place.
+Even restrained, matter-of-fact chronicles tell of a heroic life that began 850 years ago and ended tragically, when the king, in the prime of his life, wore the wrong clothes at the wrong time in the wrong place.

 And yet somehow this mighty king allowed himself to become trapped: In one of history‘s most spectacular kidnappings, Richard the Lionheart was taken hostage as the result of a plot devised by several European rulers to remove a powerful rival.

-But how did the kidnapping occur, and how did the myth of Richard the Lionheart become so firmly established, from the tale of the minstrel Blondel to the legend of Robin Hood?
+How did the myth of Richard the Lionheart become so firmly established, from the tale of the minstrel Blondel to the legend of Robin Hood?
 Richard the Lionheart reigned for just ten years, but he represented all the ideals of knighthood.
-Overthe centuries, his reputation grew to that of a mythical ruler.
+Over the centuries, his reputation grew to that of a mythical ruler.
 And who was the person behind the legend of the king with the heart of a lion?

 Commissioning Editor ZDF/ARTE: Peter Allenbacher

-Commissioning Editor ZDF: Michael Renz
+Commissioning Editor ZDF History: Michael Renz

-Commissioning Editor ORF: Tom Matzek
+Commissioning Editor ORF: Gregor Stuhlpfarrer

 Production Management Interspot Film: Clemens Wollein, Isabella Lesiak